A Lensing-Band Approach to Spacetime Constraints: KRZ parameters and the asymptotic limit

 where $M$ and $J$ can be identified as the Newtonian mass and angular momentum (in agreement with the mass and angular momentum of the full Kerr solution), and $d\Omega = d\theta^2 + \sin(\theta)^2\,d\phi^2$.
 The two PPN parameters in GR are $\beta_\text{GR}\equiv\gamma_\text{GR}\equiv 1$~\cite{Will:2014kxa}.
 Under the assumption that AGNs are black holes, this is sufficient to test the asymptotic behavior required by GR.

 Other uniqueness theorems extend the importance of the above asymptotic behavior to the vacuum exterior of generic spacetimes in two ways.
-First, in spherical symmetry, i.e., for $J\rightarrow0$, Birkhoff's theorem guarantees that the same asymptotic behavior applies to the vacuum exterior of any source~\cite{1923rmp..book.....B}.
+First, in spherical symmetry, i.e., for $J\rightarrow0$, the Jebsen--Birkhoff theorem~\cite{2005GReGr..37.2253J, 1923rmp..book.....B} guarantees that the same asymptotic behavior applies to the vacuum exterior of any source~\cite{1923rmp..book.....B}.
 Second, the leading-order (i.e., up to $\mathcal{O}(1/r^2)$) behavior also applies to the vacuum exterior of any stationary and axisymmetric source~\cite{1995CQGra..12..149K}.